woopakyi/Low-Light-Image-Enhancement/README.md

 Low-light image enhancement aims to improve visibility in poorly lit images by reducing noise, restoring colors, and preserving details.
 This project uses paired low-light and normal-light images from the LOL dataset (485 training pairs, 15 test pairs at 400x600 resolution).

 - **Baseline Model**: A customized Zero-DCE++ model, modified for better performance on the LOL dataset (e.g., U-Net-like architecture with skip connections, hybrid supervised/unsupervised losses including L1 and SSIM).
-- **Why Zero-DCE++?**: Zero-DCE++ model provided a lightweight design with fast training and low resource demands (avoids memory crashes on standard hardware).
+- **Why Zero-DCE++?**: Zero-DCE++ model provided a lightweight design with fast training and low resource demands.
 - **Creative Extensions**:
-  - **Spotlight Effect**: Brightens the main subject dramatically while keeping the background dark, creating a focused illumination effect.
+  - **Spotlight Effect**: Brightens the main subject while keeping the background dark, creating a focused illumination effect.
   - **Blurry Background (Bokeh)**: Applies Gaussian blur to the background, simulating a shallow depth-of-field for a professional portrait-style result.
 - These effects use MobileSAM to detect the central subject automatically, enabling selective enhancements.